cda-tum/mqt-qmap/docs/source/index.rst

 QMAP is a tool for quantum circuit compilation developed as part of the *Munich Quantum Toolkit* (*MQT*) [#]_ by the `Chair for Design Automation <https://www.cda.cit.tum.de/>`_ at the `Technical University of Munich <https://www.tum.de>`_.
 It builds upon `our quantum functionality representation (QFR) <https://github.com/cda-tum/qfr>`_.

-We recommend you to start with the :doc:`installation instructions <Installation>`.
+We recommend you to start with the :doc:`installation instructions <Installation>` or by reading our overview paper :cite:labelpar:`wille2023qmap`.
 Then proceed to the :doc:`mapping page <Mapping>` or the :doc:`synthesis/optimization page <Synthesis>` and read the :doc:`reference documentation <library/Library>`.
 If you are interested in the theory behind QMAP, have a look at the publications in the :doc:`publication list <Publications>`.